Cultured Guru Logo

 Full Sour Fermented Old Bay Pickles with Crushed Garlic

 If you’re a fan of pickles and crave bold flavors, you’re in for a treat!
-Forget the ordinary pickles; today, we’re diving into fermented Old Bay pickles.
+I used Old Bay seasoning to make some mouthwatering, probiotic, fermented Old Bay Pickles that you must try!
+They only take 10-14 days to ferment.

 Prep: 20 minutes